 How to Make Buttermilk Chess Pie Step-by-Step

-Par-Bake the Crust: Preheat your oven to 350°F. Lightly spray a pie pan with nonstick spray.
-Press one of 2 (9-inch) refrigerated pie crusts into the bottom of the pie pan.
+Par-Bake the Crust: Preheat your oven to 350°F and lightly spray a pie pan with nonstick spray.
+Press one of the 2 (9-inch) refrigerated pie crusts into the bottom of the pie pan.
 Line the crust with parchment paper and place dry beans or pie weights on top.
-Pre-bake the crust for 15 minutes.
-Once baked, remove the parchment and beans or pie weights and place onto a cooling rack.
+Alternatively, you can dock the bottom of the crust a few times with a fork.
+Par-bake the crust for 15 minutes, or until the center is no longer shiny.
+Once baked, remove the parchment and beans or pie weights and place the pie dish onto a cooling rack.
+Do not remove the crust from the pie dish.
+If the crust has slumped a bit, you can gently press it back into shape with a measuring cup.

-Make the Filling: To make the filling, whisk 1½ cups of granulated sugar and 2½ tablespoons of all-purpose flour together.
-In a separate, large bowl, whisk together 3 large eggs, 2 egg yolks, 1 cup of buttermilk, 10 tablespoons of unsalted butter, 1 teaspoon of pure vanilla extract, and ½ teaspoon of kosher salt.
+Make the Filling: Whisk 1½ cups of granulated sugar and 2½ tablespoons of all-purpose flour together.
+In a separate, large bowl, whisk together 3 large, room-temperature eggs; 2 large, room-temperature egg yolks; 1 cup of buttermilk; 10 tablespoons of slightly cooled melted unsalted butter; 1 teaspoon of vanilla extract; and ½ teaspoon of kosher salt.
 Whisk the sugar/flour mixture into the wet mixture.
 Pour the filling into the pre-baked pie crust.
+Make sure the butter isn’t too hot, or it could start to cook the eggs.
+It’s okay if the filling looks slightly curdled; it will smooth out as it bakes.

-Top the Pie: Unroll and lay the top crust over the surface of the filling.
+Top the Pie: Unroll and lay the remaining 9-inch pie crust over the surface of the filling.
 Press the edges together using your fingers or a fork.
 Use a sharp knife to cut slits in the center of the pie crust to allow steam to escape without breaking the crust.

-Bake the Pie: Place the pie into the oven to bake for 45 minutes.
-Once the pie has baked, the center will still feel a bit jiggly.
-Remove the pie from the oven and place onto a cooling rack to cool completely.
-Once cooled, cover with tin foil and place in the fridge to chill for 4 hours before slicing and serving.
+Bake the Pie: Place the pie into the preheated oven to bake for 45 minutes.
+Once the pie has baked, the center will still feel a bit jiggly, but it should not be actively wet or sloshing around.
+If the crust is browning before the filling has set, tent with foil for the remainder of the bake.
+Remove the pie from the oven and place it onto a cooling rack to cool completely, about 2 hours.
+Once cooled, cover with aluminum foil and place in the fridge to chill for 4 hours before slicing and serving.
+You can serve it before chilling, but I have found that the filling sets up and the texture is best after chilling.
+I often bake this pie the day before so it has all night to chill and set up.